tytydraco/yessleep/out/My_ride_on_the_Chicago_L.md

-The rattling of the Chicago L was a familiar and comforting sound to me, having ridden it countless times during my daily commute.
+The rattling of the Chicago L is a familiar and typically comforting sound to me, having ridden it countless times during my daily commute.

 This morning, I sat in a relatively empty car, gazing out at the waking city around me.
 I mainly thought a lot about the day ahead.
 I'm currently teaching what I consider the most challenging book of the semester from my list, *The Brothers Karamazov*.
 While Alyosha's story is a beautiful, tragic tale...
 I find it can be a little overburdening for my seniors.